adacon-norway/adacon/README.md

     docker run -it --rm -v "$PWD":/usr/src/app -p "4000:4000" starefossen/github-pages

-The page will be available on <http://localhost:4000/20/dev.html>.
+The page will be available on <http://localhost:4000/23/dev.html>.

 ### CSS optimization

 > _Note:_ This is done automatically on GitHub [using an Action](./.github/workflows/uncss.yaml)

-In order to create a CSS file with only the neccessary styles, we use [`uncss`](https://github.com/uncss/uncss).
+In order to create a CSS file with only the necessary styles, we use [`uncss`](https://github.com/uncss/uncss).

     npm ci
-    npx uncss http://127.0.0.1:4000/20/dev.html > 20/theme.uncss.css
+    npx uncss http://127.0.0.1:4000/23/dev.html > 23/theme.uncss.css

-You can test the result on <http://localhost:4000/20/>.
+You can test the result on <http://localhost:4000/23/>.

 ## Edit Images